nestordemeure/paretoFront/README.md

 This is particularly useful in multi-objectives optimization where, instead of having a single maximum that one can easily keep track off, one might want to keep track of various trade-offs, none of which is best on all axis, found during the optimization.

-This crate aims to be small yet very fast.
+This crate tries its best to be small, *really fast* and correct.

 ## Functionalities